redhat-developer/vscode-openshift-tools/README.md

 ## Overview

-OpenShift Connector extension provides an end-to-end developer experience for Red Hat® OpenShift®.
+OpenShift Toolkit extension provides an end-to-end developer experience for Red Hat® OpenShift®.
 Using this extension:
  - Developers can easily create, deploy and live debug container applications running on OpenShift.
  - Create [devfile](https://devfile.io/docs/2.1.0/what-is-a-devfile) based components directly from Devfile Registries View
  - Follow logs for the deployed applications on OpenShift